Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

 In alignment with the programs of study and further supported through the outcomes in the Guide to Education, the Board of Trustees expects that all students will have equitable access to student programs that contain the following characteristics:

 The Superintendent of Schools shall inform the Board of Trustees as changes occur within the programs of study.
-The Superintendent of Schools shall report on the consistency of programming provided in schools with the course of study and education programs prescribed, approved or authorized pursuant to the School Act.
+The Superintendent of Schools shall report on the consistency of programming provided in schools with the course of study and education programs prescribed, approved or authorized pursuant to the Education Act.